evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 ## Infotainment

 One type of sound system is available for the VOYAH FREE.
-With the , you get NULL speakers with a max system output of  watts.
+With the DYNAUDIO HIFI Sound system, you get NULL speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.